yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 1. `bucketClassName`: Name of the associated BucketClass
 1. `supportedProtocols`:  String array of protocols (e.g. s3, gcs, swift, etc.) supported by the associated object store.
 1. `releasePolicy`: the release policy defined in the associated BucketClass. (see [BucketClass](#BucketClass) for more information)
-1. `bucketAttributes`: a string:string map of driver defined key-value pairs
 1. `bucketRef`: the name & namespace of the bound Bucket.
 1. `secretRef`: the name of the sidecar-generated secret.
 It's namespace is assumed `cosi-system`.
 1. `accessMode`: The level of access granted to the credentials stored in `secretRef`, one of "read only" or "read/write".
-1. `bucketMetaData`: stateful data relevant to the managing of the bucket but potentially inappropriate user knowledge (e.g. user's IAM role name)
+1. `bucketAttributes`: stateful data relevant to the managing of the bucket but potentially inappropriate user knowledge (e.g. user's IAM role name)
 1. `phase`: is the current state of the BucketContent:
     - `Bound`: the operator finished processing the request and bound the Bucket and BucketContent
     - `Released`: the Bucket has been deleted, leaving the BucketContent unclaimed.